Ten Things to Consider Before Employing a Nanny

 Nanny Insurance from Mak Bates Ltd. square logo

-Through our Partnership with Mark Bates Ltd., a nanny can quickly implement a Nanny Insurance policy before any appointment.
+Through our partnership with Mark Bates Ltd., a nanny can quickly secure a comprehensive and cost-effective Nanny Insurance policy online.

 When it comes to experience, consider the demands of the role you offer.

-However, if it’s a full-time sole charge for baby twins, you’ll likely request significant in-role experience and perhaps childcare qualification.
-And this would place the salary above the average in your area.
+However, if it’s a full-time sole-charge nanny caring for baby twins, you’ll likely request significant in-role experience and a childcare qualification.
+This would likely place the salary above the average in your area.

 As for identifying the average salaries in your area, when you start to search on our site, we’ll advise you of the average salary for a full-time role that you can use as a starting point.